StreetScienceCommunity/ghevaluator/README.md

 tool can also be simply used on comparing any two Galaxy histories, for the purpose of finding the differences, and then to study the difference.

-GHC(Galaxy History Comparer) is currently implemented as a command-line tool.
+Galaxy History Evaluator is currently implemented as a command-line tool.

 Usage
 -----